 A best-of International Championship Wrestling video from the 1970s

-All of the wrestlers knew how to work a crowd, and by the time WWE (or WWF, as it was called back then) became a global phenomenon in the late 80s—when the real money started being made—most of their roster had spent years in the territory system already.
+What this ended up creating, however, was a respect for the business in every wrestler, as well as a high level of skill.
+Everyone knew how to work a crowd, and by the time WWE (or WWF, as it was called back then) became a global phenomenon in the late 80s – when the real money started being made – most of their roster had spent years in the territory system already.
 They were ready, in other words, even if the territories they were leaving behind weren't.

 Hogan, a flag-waving tank who told kids (his "Hulkamaniacs") to take their vitamins and say their prayers, was a long way off the territories' blood and guts.
-Wrestling remained serious there, but in WWE it became embarrassing and cartoonish, with personas including garbage men, dentists, hockey players, prisoners, and clowns.
+Wrestling remained serious there, but in WWE it became embarrassing and cartoonish, with personas including bin men, dentists, hockey players, prisoners and clowns.

 It was hard to argue with McMahon's ambition, though.
-Through his international TV reach and willingness to cross territory lines—not just to stage shows, but also sign talent—he more or less destroyed the entire system by the early-90s, leaving it a two-horse race between WWE and billionaire Ted Turner's WCW.
-This spawned the "Monday Night Wars," with WCW's Nitro competing directly against WWE's Raw.
+Through his international TV reach and willingness to cross territory lines – not just to stage shows, but also sign talent – he more or less destroyed the entire system by the early-90s, leaving it a two-horse race between WWE and billionaire Ted Turner's WCW.
+This spawned the "Monday Night Wars", with WCW's Nitro TV show competing directly against WWE's Raw.

 Despite WWE dominating initially (WCW's product was terrible by this point, sustained only by Turner's money), things changed in 1996 when WCW signed two of WWE's biggest stars, Scott Hall and Kevin Nash.
-Back then, the internet only had around 10 million users (compared to its 3 billion today), meaning the pair's appearance on Nitro was a genuine shock to most viewers—it seemed unplanned, like WWE was somehow "invading."
+Back then, the internet only had around 10 million users (compared to its 3 billion today), meaning the pair's appearance on Nitro was a genuine shock to most viewers – it seemed unplanned, like WWE were somehow "invading".

-Suddenly, what had grown tired became exciting, and that thing we'd all been told was fake felt a little bit realer.
+Suddenly, what had grown tired became exciting, and that thing we'd all been told was fake felt that little bit realer.

-Wrestling had changed again, even as McMahon persisted with his pig farmers over on Raw.
+Wrestling had changed again, even as – over on Raw – McMahon persisted with his pig farmers.
 Once dominant, WWE now seemed on the verge of closing down.